CUHK-ARISE/GAMABench/README.md

                Xing Wang and
                Zhaopeng Tu and
                Michael R. Lyu},
-  title     = {How Far Are We on the Decision-Making of LLMs?
-Evaluating LLMs' Gaming Ability in Multi-Agent Environments}, journal   = {arXiv preprint arXiv:2403.11807}, year      = {2024}
+  title     = {Competing Large Language Models in Multi-Agent Gaming Environments}, booktitle = {Proceedings of the Thirteenth International Conference on Learning Representations (ICLR)}, year      = {2025}
 }